dharshan-manjunath/Time-series-forecasting/README.md

 # Time-series-forecasting
-Time series forecasting with nonlinear autoregressive neural network
+Time series forecasting with nonlinear autoregressive neural network on weather station data

 Steps for prediction the values from 125 to 144 using the given model

 1. run the function predict.m , and include the file time series "assign#2-time series data for students.xlsx"